 Mahmood hopes to fill a vacancy that surfaced after San Francisco Mayor London Breed appointed former District 17 assemblymember David Chiu as San Francisco’s city attorney in September.
 A special election held sometime in early 2022 will determine who will fill the seat until the regular election cycle next fall.

-Mahmood, who has never held public office, is running against three fellow Democrats: San Francisco Supervisor Matt Haney M.A. ’11; chief of staff to the district attorney, former supervisor and current vice chair of the California Democratic Party David Campos ’93; and Thea Selby, a former trustee of San Francisco City College.
+Mahmood, who has never held public office, is running against three fellow Democrats: San Francisco Supervisor Matt Haney M.A. ’11; chief of staff to the district attorney, former supervisor and current vice chair of the California Democratic Party David Campos ’93; and Thea Selby, a former board president and current trustee of San Francisco City College.

 While Haney’s and Campos’ campaigns are bolstered by their political careers, Mahmood’s background as a neuroscientist, Stanford researcher, entrepreneur, philanthropist and policy analyst in the Obama Administration uniquely position him to solve the problems facing San Francisco, he said.
 Mahmood said that incumbent politicians cannot solve the problems that they are trusted to solve because they do not have the education or background needed for the job.